CounterFit-IoT/CounterFit/shims/SeeedStudios/seeed-python-si114x/README.md

     CounterFitConnection.init('127.0.0.1', 5000)
     ```

 * Write your Grove code as usual.
-The default assumes you hve a light sensor on pin 0, IR on pin 1 and UV on pin 2.
+The default assumes you have a light sensor on pin 0, IR on pin 1 and UV on pin 2.
 You can change these passing additional arguments to the init

     ```python
     sensor =.si114x()